willworth/materialuiandcontext/README.md

-This is a simple react app to practise writing effective tests using jest, and later hopefully enzyme. https://airbnb.io/enzyme/
+This is a simple react app working with material ui and react context.

+I hope to practise writing effective tests using jest, and later maybe enzyme. https://airbnb.io/enzyme/

 https://zellwk.com/blog/endpoint-testing/